 University of Texas at Dallas

 - Social Divesting

 - Corporate Governance

-Health Policy Research Scholars is a program of the Robert Wood Johnson Foundation, co-led by Johns Hopkins University and the George Washington University.
+Health Policy Research Scholars is a program of the Robert Wood Johnson Foundation, led by The George Washington University.

 Leadership Programs at the Robert Wood Johnson Foundation

 Health Policy Research Scholars is just one of the Robert Wood Johnson Foundation’s leadership development programs offering high-level training and funding for people interested in applying their expertise—no matter what discipline—to help make our country healthier and more equitable.

 Individuals working in every ﬁeld and profession receive $20,000 per year to advance a Culture of Health—one that enables everyone in America to live longer, healthier lives.www.cultureofhealth-leaders.org

 Teams of three—two researchers and one community partner—come together to use the power of applied research to strengthen communities, with annual support of $25,000 per person and a one-time research project grant of up to $125,000 for the team.www.interdisciplinaryresearch-leaders.org

 Interdisciplinary teams of clinically active professionals receive an annual fellowship of $35,000 for each team member to support a project the team designs to address a challenging health issue in their community.www.clinical-scholars.org